Rahmi Özcan

-Rahmi Özcan (born 1990) is a Turkish amputee footballer playing as midfielder.
+Rahmi Özcan (born 1990) is a Turkish amputee footballer playing as a midfielder.
 He is a member of the Turkey national amputee football team.

 Private life

-Rahmi Özcan was born in Manisa in 1990 with a birth defect of right leg deformation, which was amputed above the knee.
+Rahmi Özcan was born in Manisa in 1990 with a birth defect of right leg deformation, which was amputated above the knee.
 He uses the crutch at special events only.

 Özcan is married and has a daughter.